soucore/Reactive.Kafka.Client/README.md

 ## Usage

 - Exclusive thread per consumer.
-- Possibility to inject anything from DI (Dependency Injection) in your consumer.
+- Inject anything from DI (Dependency Injection) in your consumer.

-Check out our examples for a full demonstration. 😉</br>
+Check out our examples for a full demonstration.</br>
 All our examples were built on the `Worker Services`, but it could be an `ASP.NET` or `Console` application.

 ### Simplest Kafka Consumer ever